ElektraInitiative/libelektra/doc/tutorials/command-line-options.md

 This is because the options that `git` understands are separate from the options that its sub-command `add` knows.
 However, the option `-p` is understood by both.
 In `git` it is short for `--paginate` and in `add` it is short for `--patch`.

-The first thing you need to know about sub-commands is that they imply `posixly = 1` mode.
+The first thing you need to know about sub-commands is that they turn on `posixly = 1` mode.
 This means **all** options must be given before any non-option arguments (such as parameters or sub-commands).
 Otherwise, we couldn't distinguish between `git -p add` and `git add -p`.